larigens/wrote/README.md

 ---
 ## Description

-Wrote is a back-end application that can be used to write, save, retrieve and delete notes.
+Wrote is a back-end application designed to help busy professionals stay organized and productive.
+It allows users to quickly and easily write notes, store them securely, and access them from any device.
+With its intuitive design and powerful features, Wrote is the perfect tool to increase your job performance

 ## Table of Contents
 - [Description](#description)